Biomedical Sciences Research Master's Course Descriptions

 BP766 or 866.
 Inflammation, Cancer and Metabolism.
 3 credits.
 Molecular and cellular bases of inflammation and immunity; elements of tumor biology and cardiovascular and metabolic function and dysfunction.
 Integrative topics link inflammation with pathogenesis of cancer and cardio-metabolic diseases.

 BP773 or 873.
 Responsible Conduct in Science.
 1 credit.
 Series of lectures exposing graduate students to moral and ethical dilemmas in biomedical sciences.
 The course will also expose students to peer review processes related to submission of grants and manuscripts.

 BP776 or 876.
 The Mammalian Ovary*.
 3 credits.
 Examination of the formation and cyclical changes within the mammalian ovary, with emphasis on the endocrine and paracrine factors which regulate adult ovarian function.

 BP799.
 Thesis.
 1-6 credits.
-Review of the literature, analysis of data and writing the M.S. thesis.
+Review of the literature, written presentation of Research Master’s student’s research as the M.S. thesis.

 BP895.
-Special Topics in Biomedical Sciences.
+Special Topics in Biomedical Sciences*.
 1-3 credits.
-Guided readings and discussions of current research topics.
+Guided readings and discussions of current research topics in a specialized area.
 Prerequisites: approval of instructor.